Changes to the Highway Code: what road users need to know

 The Highway Code also clarifies existing rules on pedestrian priority on pavements and crossing the road, as well as establishing safe passing distances and speeds when overtaking cyclists and horse riders.

-There are a total of 33 proposed changes to the Highway Code which include updating to the rules or wording on, or add images to make it easier to understand.
-These new changes include:
+There are a total of 33 changes to the Highway Code which include updates to the rules or wording or adding images to make them easier to understand.

 - Cyclists travelling straight ahead will have priority over motorists at junctions.